NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

     |routeTableIds|No|If creating an S3 gateway endpoint, these are the routing tables you want updated to use the endpoint.|
     |vpcId|No|This is the VPC that the endpoint(s) will be created in.
 Only needed if you are creating an endpoint.|
     |endpointSecurityGroupIds|No|The security group that the endpoint(s) will be associated with.
 Must allow incoming TCP traffic over port 443.
 Only needed if you are creating an endpoint.|

+    **Note**: You must either provide the fsxnSecretARNsFile or the fileSystem1ID, fileSystem1SecretARN, fileSystem2ID, fileSystem2SecretARN, etc. parameters.

 6. Click on the `Next` button.
 7. The next page will provide for some additional configuration options.
 You can leave these as the default values.